A tag is custom metadata that adds application-specific meaning to Wavefront objects such alerts, dashboards, events, and sources and metrics.

 When you create maintenance windows you can use tag paths and wildcards to put a group of of alerts in maintenance.

-Entity tags are tags that apply to Wavefront entities: alerts, dashboards, events, and sources.
+Object tags apply to Wavefront objects: alerts, dashboards, events, and sources.

-To add tags to one or more entities:
+To add tags to one or more objects:

-- For some entities, you select Browse > <entity>, where <entity> is Sources or Events.
+- For some objects, you select Browse > <object>, where <object> is Sources or Events.

-- For other entities, such as Alerts, you click the entity.
+- For other objects, such as Alerts, you click the object.

-- Check the checkboxes next to the entities and click the + Tag button.
+- Check the checkboxes next to the object and click the + Tag button.

 Click + at the bottom and select a tag or click Create New Tag.